withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 **Jamie**:

-> So straight off the bat it feels just like Rails, except… refined
+> So straight off the bat it feels just like Rails, except… it takes
-> like taking all the stuff the community’s learned in Rails and
+> all the stuff the community’s learned in Rails and adds the little bits of
-> adding the little bits of finesse.
+> finesse.

-> And then, I felt like it took us a little while to figure out how
+> I felt like it took us a little while to figure out how to render something
-> to render something *other* than HTML.
+> *other* than HTML.

 **Calum**: